Khari Lee

-Khari Lee (born January 16, 1992) is an American football tight end who is a free agent.
+Khari Lee (born January 16, 1992) is an American former professional football tight end.
 He played college football at Bowie State.

 Professional career

 Houston Texans

 Lee was signed by the Houston Texans as an undrafted free agent in 2015.

+He was featured on the Texans' season of Hard Knocks, notable for his impersonation of then head coach Bill O'Brien.

 Chicago Bears

-Lee was traded from the Texans to the Bears for a sixth round pick in the 2017 NFL Draft on September 2, 2015.
+Lee was traded from the Texans to the Chicago Bears for a sixth round pick in the 2017 NFL draft on September 2, 2015.
 On September 4, 2016, Lee was waived by the Bears.

-Detroit Lions
+Detroit Lions (first stint)

 Lee was claimed off waivers by the Detroit Lions on September 6, 2016.
-He was released by the Lions on November 8, 2016 and was signed to the practice squad.
+He was released by the Lions on November 8, 2016, and was signed to the practice squad.
 He signed a reserve/future contract with the Lions on January 9, 2017.

 On September 2, 2017, Lee was waived by the Lions.

 Buffalo Bills

 On September 3, 2017, Lee was claimed off waivers by the Buffalo Bills.

 On October 6, 2018, Lee was waived by the Bills.